GravitoLtd/gravito-client-dotnet/README.md

 ## Getting Started

 You can find the detailed documentation about the **Gravito Identity Management** at [Gravito Docs].

-We have explained how Gravito works as an Identity Provider.
+Here, we have explained how Gravito works as an Identity Provider.

-Here are a few things which helps you consume the Gravito APIs.

 ## Tools required

-* VS Code OR Visual Studio 2019
+* Visual Studio 2019
-* Microsoft .Net Core SDK 3.1.*
+* Microsoft .Net Core SDK 3.1.* (Haven't tested this sample with latest versions, it might need some changes)

 ## Usage guide

-Code required to get the access token from server:
+Code required to get the `access_token` from server:

 * Declare private variable of `IHttpClientFactory`, inject it in a constructure
 ```c#
 private readonly IHttpClientFactory _httpClientFactory;
 ```

-* Create client for getting the access_token
+* Create client for getting the `access_token`
 ```c#
 var serverClient = _httpClientFactory.CreateClient();
 ```